szabgab/rust.code-maven.com/books/json/src/serialize-hash-to-json.md

----
-title: Serialize and deserialize HashMap to JSON in Rust
+# Serialize and deserialize HashMap to JSON in Rust

-timestamp: 2023-12-29T09:30:01
-author: szabgab
-published: true
-description: Serialize a HashMap to JSON and deserialize JSON to a HashMap in Rust using serde_json.
+Serialize a HashMap to JSON and deserialize JSON to a HashMap in Rust using serde_json.
-tags:

 - HashMap
 - serialize
 - deserialize
 - serde_json
 - serde
 - to_string
 - from_str
 - JSON
 - assert_eq!
-todo:
-    - TODO
----

-In most of the other articles about [JSON and Rust](/json) we deal with data that can be represented by a `struct` where the keys are fixed and known up-front.
+In most of the other articles about [JSON and Rust](./json.md) we deal with data that can be represented by a `struct` where the keys are fixed and known up-front.

 There are, however, cases when the keys can be arbitrary values of some type.
 E.g. arbitrary strings.
 For example if we want to count how many times a word appears in a text, the best representation might be a HashMap where we won't know up-front which words are in a text and thus won't know up-front what will be the keys.